Financial Procedures Handbook

-The Michigan Humanities Council (MHC) is pleased to welcome you as a Fiscal Officer for a Third Coast Conversation Grant award.
+The Michigan Humanities (MH) is pleased to welcome you as a Fiscal Officer for a Third Coast Conversation Grant award.
 Made possible with funding from the National Endowment for the Humanities, Third Coast Conversation Grants will be a series of statewide public conversations taking place in 20 communities over two years that focus on the cultural, social, historical, and environmental factors that connect Michigan’s people to their water.
-Michigan Humanities Council (MHC) has prepared this handbook to assist you with the financial requirements of MHC Third Coast Conversations Grant.
+Michigan Humanities (MH) has prepared this handbook to assist you with the financial requirements of MH Third Coast Conversations Grant.
 This handbook contains answers to the questions most often asked by our grantees and will alert you to potential problems which might delay payment on your grant.
-Please feel free to contact the MHC office if you have questions that the handbook does not address:
+Please feel free to contact the MH office if you have questions that the handbook does not address:

 You must maintain a separate general ledger account, records, and other documentation relating to costs incurred and revenues acquired under the grant.
 Your system of accounting should be in accordance with generally accepted accounting principles and must be applied in a consistent manner so that the project expenditures can be clearly identified by line item.
 A separate checking account is recommended.
 In cases where the grantee is a large institution handling many accounts, a separate general ledger account number must be assigned.

 All disbursements must be supported by an original invoice, sales slip, cash register receipt, time sheet, etc., as well as by checks or vouchers.
 These items of supporting evidence must be retained as part of the accounting records.

 All accounting ledgers, invoices, and other documentation must be retained by the grantee for a period of four (4) years after the project termination date.
 In the event that the sponsoring organization is dissolved or does not have an appropriate place to store these records, please contact MH.